Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Conclusion

 The conventional SVD encounters a computational complexity of $\mathcal{O}(mn \min(m, n))$ for a matrix of order $m \times n$.
-Denoising an image of size $n\times n$ requires GGD to compute some, say $L$, prominent singular values of patches' geodesic distance matrix of size $n^2\times n^2$ using SVD that encounters computational complexity of $\mathcal{O}(n^6)$, which makes the complexity of GGD to be $\mathcal{O}(n^6)$.
+Denoising of the image requires GGD-SVD to compute some, say $L$, prominent singular values of patches' geodesic distance matrix of size $n^2\times n^2$ using SVD that encounters computational complexity of $\mathcal{O}(n^6)$, which makes the complexity of GGD-SVD to be $\mathcal{O}(n^6)$.
 The approximation methods that we incorporated were Monte Carlo Low-Rank Approximation (MCLA), Augmented Lanczos Bidiagonalization (ALB), Preconditioned Iterative Multimethod Eigensolver (PIME), and Randomized Singular Value Decomposition (RSVD).
-While the conventional approximation techniques, MCLA, ALB, and PIME encounter computational complexity of $\mathcal{O}(mnL)$, the randomization-based approximation method RSDV encounter only $\mathcal{O}(mn\log(L))$.
-Compared to the original GGD, all of its hybrid methods significantly reduced the computational time and the order of the computational time from the best hybrid framework to the worst is RSVD, MCRA, PIME, and ALB.
-Moreover, we observed that the computational time differences of RSVD and MCRA are not much significant.
-While the PSNR values provide that RSVD performs the best and PIME performs the next best, SSIM values provide that all the four hybrid frameworks perform similarly.
-If we consider both the computational efficiency and denoising quality, while RSVD performs the best, MCRA performs next.
+While the conventional approximation techniques, MCLA, ALB, and PIME encounter computational complexity of $\mathcal{O}(mnL)$, the randomization-based approximation method RSDV encounters only $\mathcal{O}(mn\log(L))$.
+Compared to GGD-SVD, all of its hybrid methods significantly reduced the computational time and the order of the computational time from the best hybrid framework to the worst is GGD-RSVD, GGD-MCRA, GGD-PIME, and GGD-ALB.
+Moreover, we observed that the computational time differences of GGD-RSVD and GGD-MCRA are not very significant.
+While the PSNR values provide that GGD-RSVD performs the best and GGD-PIME performs the next best, SSIM values provide that all four hybrid frameworks perform similarly.
+If we consider both the computational efficiency and denoising quality, while GGD-RSVD performs the best, GGD-MCRA performs next.